 Build an AirPlay Server From your Raspberry Pi Zero W

-This summer, I wanted to buy a new AirPlay receiver for my back deck.
-For some reason, you can’t buy a simple device anymore, so I decided to build my own.
+Over the summer, I wanted to buy a new AirPlay receiver for my back deck.
+I couldn’t find a simple device to serve this purpose, so I decided to build my own.
 Here’s how I did it…

 Overview